huggingface/hub-docs/docs/hub/webhooks.md

 ### Comment

 The top level property `comment` is specified when a comment is created (including on discussion creation) or updated.
-Sample payload:
+Here is an example value:

 ```json
 "comment": {